Elizabeth Smoots, MD

-Just as pre-cancer may be detected and removed before turning into cancer, discovery of diabetes in its earliest stages can help prevent further development of the condition.
+Just as pre-cancer may be detected and removed before turning into cancer, discovery of diabetes in its earliest stages may help prevent further development of type 2 diabetes.
 Evidence indicates that people with prediabetes can take steps to return their blood sugar levels to a normal range.
 This can prevent or delay complications that are linked to diabetes.